PEDROMIRAS/PEDROMIRAS/README.md

 - I'm currently learning **Web Application Development**
 - Always exploring new frameworks and best practices
-- Ask me about Java, JavaScript, and web development
 - How to reach me: Check out my socials below!

 ---